 When you have your layout ready, use a measuring tape to measure the total rectangular dimensions taken.
 You should have now an approximate idea of the pedalboard dimensions you need and start looking on all the pedalboards in the market.

 ➡️ You'll only need a measuring tape and a free space on a table (or floor).

 5. I know what I need.
 Where do I get my pedalboard?

-Capacity shown is just for reference as it will depend on the order of your pedals and distribution.
+Capacity is just for reference.
+It will depend on the order, size and distribution of your pedals.

 The perfect balance between effects capacity and mobility.

 With this compact and solid pedalboards you will be able to build a complex yet portable setup for your effects pedals!